Unlock the power of alternative medicine

 Can you briefly explain homeopathy and naturopathy?

 Homeopathy uses highly diluted substances intended to trigger a healing response; high‑quality systematic reviews generally find little benefit beyond placebo for most conditions.
-Naturopathy blends nutrition, lifestyle, botanical therapies, and hands‑on care — the evidence varies by intervention, with lifestyle and dietary changes typically having stronger support than many proprietary remedies.
+Naturopathy blends nutrition, lifestyle, botanical therapies and hands‑on care — the evidence varies by intervention, with lifestyle and dietary changes typically having stronger support than many proprietary remedies.

 If considering these approaches, prioritise interventions with clear evidence and coordinate with your GP.